epic1979/styleguide/objcpqaguide.md

     @end
     ```

-4. No just-in-time ivar creation.
+4. Avoid just-in-time ivar creation.
 Create these in your `init` when possible.

     ```objc
     // good